How Long Do You Have To Wear Your Retainer

 Orthodontic treatment can help reduce the risk of tooth decay by making it easier to brush and floss correctly around newly aligned teeth.
 By wearing a retainer after treatment, you can ensure that your newly aligned teeth stay in place and prevent any further tooth decay or gum disease from occurring.
 Additionally, retainers help keep food particles from getting stuck between the teeth which could lead to cavities or other dental problems if left unchecked.

-See also What Do Veterinarians Wear
+See also What To Wear To A Baptism

 Reduces Jaw Pain